Atte/woot/README.md

 An **unofficial** command line client for Wooting keyboards.

 Only properly tested on Windows with a 60HE, but _should_ work on all Lekker based Wootings on all major platforms.
+Or it might brick them.
+Who knows.

 ## Probably supported keyboards